smartive/zitadel-node/README.md

 This library does _not_ provide authentication helpers for web applications.
 If you want to use `passport js` and OAuth 2.0 introspection, head over to [node-passport-zitadel](https://github.com/buehler/node-passport-zitadel).

+### Development

+To enhance this library or to fix a bug, you need to do the following:

+1. Clone the repository
+2. Install the dependencies with `npm install`
+3. Install the submodules with `git submodule update --init --recursive`
+4. Generate the gRPC types with `npm run build:grpc`

+Then you can start developing with `npm run dev`.
+The production build can be made with `npm run build` and the tests run with `npm test`.